dalps/minecraft11/README.md

   <img src="art/logo.png" width="250" alt="logo"/>
 </p>

+> [!IMPORTANT]
+> NOT an official Minecraft product.
+>
+> These icons are by no means official, approved nor endorsed by Mojang.
+>
+> All the textures used in these icons belong to them.

 # Minecraft11

 Minecraft11 is a free collection of folder icons for Windows 11 featuring Minecraft mobs and blocks.